-Bull-riding event coming to Downtown Los Angeles amid protests - NewsBreak
+Bull-Riding Event Coming to Downtown Los Angeles Amid Protests - NewsBreak

 Yet final approval has been slow in coming.

-Hugh Esten, a spokesman for Council President Krekorian, told City News Service on Wednesday that there's been "no date set yet" for the council to take a final vote on the issue.
+Hugh Esten, a spokesman for Council President Paul Krekorian, told City News Service Wednesday that there's been "no date set yet" for the council to take a final vote on the issue.

 "This passed committee unanimously late last year and we wanted to give new members a chance to get settled into their seats," said John Popoch, deputy chief of staff for Councilman Bob Blumenfield, who co-authored the original motion in 2021.